Grocery trade strategy

 KESPRO FOODSERVICE

 Kespro is the market leader in foodservice wholesale in Finland.
-Kespro’s market share is estimated to have strengthened in 2024 to 49.1% (in the Finnish Grocery Trade Association’s foodservice wholesale peer group).
-The market for eating out suffered from weakened consumer confidence in 2024.
+Kespro’s market share is estimated to have strengthened in 2025 to 49.2% (in the Finnish Grocery Trade Association’s foodservice wholesale peer group).
+The market for eating out suffered from muted consumer confidence in 2025.
 The continued growth in Northern travel, especially by customers from abroad, had a positive impact on restaurant sales.
-On the other hand, the increase in working from home has impacted lunch sales in particular.
+In the long term, the market for eating out is expected to grow in Finland.
 Competitors: Meira Nova, Metro-tukku, Valio Aimo, Suomen Palvelutukkurit, and industrial direct deliveries and speciality wholesalers.

 K Group's grocery trade